How do we get a union at uWaterloo?

 The administration/Board of Governors (BoG) will also vote to ratify the collective agreement.

-The union will support the enforcement of the collective agreement using the mechanisms (such as grievance filing) outlined in the collective agreement contract.
+The union will support the enforcement of the collective agreement using the mechanisms (such as grievance filing) outlined in the contract.
 This will ensure fairness and accountability in the university following the agreed terms of the collective agreement.